 EG will be a weighted average growth rate of a selected group of audited performance results on a port by port basis.
 These key performance indicators, as well as the appropriate weightings for every port, will be selected by the Regulator in consultation with port users through the PCC process as well as with the NPA.
-It will be required that the WEGO TOPS and MOPS results must be signed off by PCC representatives at a port level and agreed to with the Regulator.
+It will be required that the WEGO TOPS and MOPS results be signed off by PCC representatives at a port level, and agreed to with the Regulator.

 For the calculation of operational efficiency, port revenue contribution will establish the weighted contribution on a per port basis to calculate the overall EG, however, all ports' PCC's must present signed off results to the Regulator for consideration and inclusion in the Tariff Assessment.

 Efficiency gains in individual KPI's per port will be capped for calculation purposes at 15%, similarly, reductions in efficiencies will be capped at 15%.
-Growth will be calculated against a previous year's (best) target (the Baseline).
+Measured performance of a particular KPI in a port will be compared against a WEGO historical best measured performance (the Baseline) to produce a percentage efficiency gain or loss (EG) for that KPI in that port, and contribute towards and overall/composite port level efficiency gain or loss (EG).

 A declining or negative value of EGt-1 will result in an increased claw back over period t.